-After having decided to sell your company, one of the first questions that will arise will be: How long will it take to sell my company?
+After having decided to sell your company, one of the first questions that will arise will be: How long does it take to sell a business?

 There is no standard answer to this question, it depends on the complexity of the operation, and in turn, on the size and circumstances of the company to be sold.
 But generally speaking, the sale of a company takes from 9 to 12 months to complete.
 In some cases, it can take up to 18.

 Time is money, and in the case of a company, quite literally.
 The key to maximizing the value of our company during the sale will be determined by knowing where our time and money are in this process.